My Trip

 Travellers should ensure they do not exceed the permitted length of stay in the destination country in order to avoid possible sanctions such as fines, custody pending deportation or even entry bans.

 Local and foreign currency may be imported without limit.
-If the equivalent value exceeds BRL 10,000, it must be declared upon entry.
+If the equivalent value exceeds USD 10,000 (or the equivalent in another currency), this must be declared on entry using an online form.

 The possession and bringing in of counterfeit money is punishable by heavy fines.

-The import of weapons requires a licence issued in advance by the Brazilian Ministry of Defence.
+The import of weapons requires prior authorisation from the Brazilian Ministry of Defence.

 The import and export of protected animal and plant species and products thereof is strictly regulated under the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
 An import or export therefore requires explicit authorisation in order to avoid confiscation and penalties.
 Further information can be obtained from the local customs authorities of the country of departure or destination.